 Multiple clinical trials have demonstrated the significant efficacy of the Hepatitis E vaccine in disease prevention.
 For example, in a large randomized controlled trial, the infection rate in the vaccinated group was approximately 95% lower than in the control group.

-Currently, the Hepatitis E vaccine is the most effective method for preventing Hepatitis E. However, in certain special cases, doctors may recommend other preventive measures, such as improving hygiene conditions and avoiding contact with contaminated food and water sources.
+Currently, the Hepatitis E vaccine is the most effective method for preventing hepatitis E. However, in certain special cases, doctors may recommend other preventive measures, such as improving hygiene conditions and avoiding contact with contaminated food and water sources.